 I love the rendering style of Townscaper by Oskar Stålberg.
 Since Townscaper can export your town as a .obj (including three “magic” textures), I thought it would be a nice project to reverse-engineer this style.

 Last weekend I finally had time and made a proof-of-concept in WebGL.
 You can find the demo here: https://projects.reindernijhoff.net/townscaper/.

 I had a lot of fun reverse-engineering Townscaper’s rendering style.
-Especially because Oskar uses some really nice tricks, like the ‘every odd pixel is a line’ texture mapping technique and a boolean operation for the windows and doors.
-For the boolean operation I used Carmack’s reverse – the last time I used this algorithm before was over 15 years ago.
+Especially because Oskar uses some nice tricks like the ‘every odd pixel is a line’ texture mapping technique and a boolean operation for the windows and doors.
+For the boolean operation, I used Carmack’s reverse – the last time I used this algorithm was over 15 years ago.

 - Use your mouse to rotate the model and zoom in and out.

 - You can drag and drop an exported .obj file onto the WebGL canvas to display it.

 - And finally: the visualization is not a perfect match, but I think it’s good enough :)

 You can test the demo in the iframe above or play it full-screen here: https://projects.reindernijhoff.net/townscaper/.

 If you like this post, you may also like one of my other posts:

 - Rendering a planet with two triangles